 Improving plant production with wireless condition monitoring

-Mechanical failures of motors, drives and other vital electromechanical equipment are among the most common reasons for production stoppages.
-Fortunately, recent advancements in vibration monitoring and data analysis have lead to condition monitoring systems that can accurately detect a problem before failure, thus reducing costly machine shutdowns and maximizing production output.
+Mechanical failure of motors, drives and other vital electromechanical equipment is among the most common reasons for production stoppage.
+Fortunately, recent advancements in vibration monitoring and data analysis have led to condition monitoring systems that can accurately detect a problem before failure, thus reducing costly machine shutdowns and maximizing production output.
 These systems are installed on the monitored equipment and are typically networked back to a central computer for data analysis and alarm annunciation.
-Because the machines may be in remote locations where network infrastructure is not available, or on moving platforms where hardwired network connectivity is not practical, wireless communications are a networking alternative that offer installation cost savings, quicker deployment and improved reliability in certain situations.
+Because the machines may be in remote locations where network infrastructure is not available, or on moving platforms where hardwired network connectivity is not practical, wireless communications is a networking alternative that offers installation cost savings, quicker deployment and even improved reliability in certain situations.